Fort Worth District

 Campsites

-March 1 to September 30: Water only sites are $12 per night.
-Electrical sites are $16 per night.
-October 1 to February 28: Water only sites are $10 night.
-Electrical sites are $14 per night.
+March 1 to September 30: Tent sites are $16 per night.
+Electrical sites are $28 per night.

 Group Camp/Pavilion